Scraping E-commerce through Brands

 Scraping-Through-Brands-E-Commerce-Web-Scraper-Blog

-In the previous blog, we explained how to retrieve the necessary data the classical way by going through the categories, sub-categories, then the products, etc. It is the most primitive and intuitive way of gathering data with Web Scraper extension; however, sometimes a problem arises when the website layout is changed or the placement of various products is altered.
-For this reason. previously created sitemaps for that specific website may break, or stop working properly.
+In the previous blog, we explained how to retrieve the necessary data the classical way by going through the categories, sub-categories, then the products, etc. It is the most primitive and intuitive way of gathering data with the Web Scraper extension; however, sometimes a problem arises when the website layout is changed or the placement of various products is altered.
+For this reason.
+Previously created sitemaps for that specific website may break or stop working properly.

-However, there is a tip of how to create scrapers for e-commerce websites through the way that in many cases when a website is changed, the scraper has a lower probability of breaking.
+However, there is a tip on how to create scrapers for e-commerce websites through the way that in many cases, when a website is changed, the scraper has a lower probability of breaking.
 On e-commerce sites, you most likely will visibly see a section called “brands”, or “A-Z” or such.
-Basically a section on which you can find products categorized by labels (such as brands).
-This section will list all the products that are on the page, but also the products will be presented in the same manner/layout even after the primitive, most visible categories have been differentiated from the previous layouts.
+Basically, there is a section where you can find products categorised by labels (such as brands).
+This section will list all the products that are on the page, but also the products will be presented in the same manner/layout, even after the primitive, most visible categories have been differentiated from the previous layouts.

 On the demonstrated website, the section is easy to find.